spockz/octopress/source/about/index.markdown

 footer: true
 ---

-Alessandro Vermeulen is a Computer Sciences student at Utrecht University specialized in Software Technology.
+Alessandro Vermeulen is a Computer Sciences (Masters) student at Utrecht University specialized in Software Technology.
+Alessandro obtained his honorary Bachelors degree in Computer Science also at Utrecht University.
 Among his core interests at university are Haskell, compilers and program analysis.
 Herein also lay his professional interests.

-Alessandro is currently employed at [BINK software B.V.](http://www.binksoftware.bv) where he maintains the CRM and licensing mechanisms as well the technical side of the web presence.
+Alessandro is currently employed at [BINK software B.V.](http://www.binksoftware.nl) where he maintains the CRM and licensing mechanisms as well the technical side of the web presence.

 Among his hobbies are Volleyball (currently at U.S.V.
 Protos) and